Need a Visa? Over 1000

 The Visitor (V) Colombia business visa is typically best when you plan to remain in Colombia under 180 total days per calendar year while conducting commercial activity such as meetings, negotiations, supplier selection, site visits, commercial representation, and early-stage setup steps.
 Official reference: V Negocios.

-180-day rule (Visitor / tourist stays): counted as total days in the calendar year
+Maximum 180-day rule for Colombian Visitor Visa: counted as total days in the calendar year

 The 180 days is generally applied as a total, accumulated stay in Colombia during a calendar year, not only as one continuous stay.
 In practice, immigration monitoring typically counts days based on entry and exit records, adding up your time in-country toward the annual cap.